adfelippe/tc35661-extended-api/README.md

 Two modules have to be modified for your platform:

 * board.c and .h

-bluetooth_serial.c and .h
+* bluetooth_serial.c and .h

 They are the abstraction layer for your hardware settings and the serial port interface connected to the PAN1026/TC35661 module.
 This version of mine is tweaked to run on any Linux embedded system with only a few modifications.

 ## _TO-DO_
 * Improve abstractions to ease hardware portability.
-* Completely review code styling since Toshiba code styling stinks.
+* Completely review code style since Toshiba code style stinks.
 (I mixed it up with mine, so it's a mess)
-* Maybe create a modular port of board and serial modules for various architectures and easily set them up with a config/Makefile?
+* Maybe create a modular port of board and serial modules for several architectures and easily set them up with a config/Makefile?